trainML/stable-diffusion-training-example/README.md

 'python inference.py --steps=50 --scale=7.5 --prompt "A photo of sks dog in jumping over the moon"'
 ```

-> The first generation make take additional time as the custom checkpoint is cached to the NVMe storage on the GPU server.
+> The first generation may take additional time as the custom checkpoint is cached to the NVMe storage on the GPU server.
 Subsequent executions with the same checkpoint will be faster.

 The inference job should consume ~0.05 credits for a single generation with the same settings as above.